QuHarmonics/The-Nexus-Harmonic-Reality/README.md

 ---

 ## Documentation
-See examples.
+See files above complete with formulas.
 All those were genreated with Mark1 and Samson v2 in less than a day.
 Solutions were reflected into existance in seconds.
 Including a reflected Cold Fusion Container and growing a lattice for a room temp supercondutor at the atomic level.
 It solved Turbulance, Lift, Twin Primes.
 There's a doc there on how to implemnt into AI to start your journey.
 ---

 ## Contributing